WebAssembly/wasi-crypto/proposals/poc/README.md

 `CryptoCtx` can be used to quickly experiment with the API in Rust.

-Other languages can use the [`wasmtime` fork](https://github.com/jedisct1/wasmtime-crypto) above as a WebAsesmbly runtime in order to access the crypto API.
+Other languages can use the [`wasmtime` fork](https://github.com/jedisct1/wasmtime-crypto) above as a WebAssembly runtime in order to access the crypto API.

 In that configuration, the API can be accessed via the exported `wasi_ephemeral_crypto` module.